Information for Candidates

 All candidates (including acclaimed or withdrawn candidates) are required to file a financial statement using the prescribed form.
 It is good practice for campaigns to review the Financial Statement form (Simple PDF) prior to incurring any contributions or expenses, and arrange their accounts, spreadsheets, and ledgers according to the various categories that are required to be reported on the form.

-Complete and signed financial statements may be filed electronically to election@kawarthalakes.ca during the prescribed filing period (May 27, 2025 - June 24, 2025).
+Complete and signed financial statements may be filed electronically to election@kawarthalakes.ca during the prescribed filing period.
 The date of the electronic submission shall be the official date received.
-The original identical paper copy of the financial statements must be delivered to the Clerk’s Office within 10 days following the electronic submission.
+However, the original identical paper copy of the financial statements must be delivered to the Clerk’s Office within 10 days following the electronic submission for the electronic submission to be considered valid.

 Assistance